 To be continued… Part 1 of a 5-week series on eTalkTherapy’s psychology of fear.

 Durwin, J. Coulrophobia and the Trickster, Trinity University.
 2004.

 Merriam Webster Dictionary, 2016.

-Disclaimer: DO NOT USE THIS SITE if you or someone you know is experiencing a psychiatric emergency or life-threatening situation, please call 911 immediately or go to the nearest emergency room.
-Below is a list of resources for immediate help.
+Do not use this site if you or someone you know is experiencing a psychiatric emergency or life- threatening situation, please call 911 immediately or go to the nearest emergency room.
+Please see list of additional resources for immediate help.